symblai/symbl-docs/what-is-symbl.md

 ---

-[Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform for natural human conversations that works on audio, video, and textual content in real-time or recorded files.
-Symbl’s APIs let you generate real-time Topics, Action Items, Trackers, Sentiment Analysis and much more in your applications.
+[Symbl](https://symbl.ai/) is an AI-powered, API first, Conversation Intelligence platform that analyzes conversation data and lets you generate:

+- Speech-to-text capabilities like Transcription, Speaker Separation and Speaker Diarization,
+- Works with multi-channel data: Video, Audio, Text and Telephony.
+- Generates Conversation Intelligence like Sentiment Analysis, Action Items, Trackers, and much more in your applications.

 ## How Symbl Works
 ---